BaberFaisal/BaberFaisal/README.md

 ## 🛠 Project Development and Solutions
 - 🛠 Developed forecasting models using **statistical methods** and **machine learning** to support strategic planning.
 - 📈 Conducted **A/B tests** to evaluate product changes and improve business KPIs.
-- 🔍 Designed and implemented **ETL pipelines** and cloud-based data workflows.
 - 🎨 Created dashboards and interactive visualizations in **Power BI** to present key metrics.

 ---